Louise Marie Adélaïde de Bourbon, Duchess of Orléans: Widow Égalité

 Upon the execution of her husband, Marie-Adélaïde, now known as the "Veuve Égalité" ("Widow Égalité"), was incarcerated at the Luxembourg Palace, which had been transformed into a prison during the Revolution.
 There she met the man who was to become the "love of her life", a former member of the National Convention named Jacques-Marie Rouzet, who had been imprisoned at the fall of the Girondins.
 Nearly executed before the fall of Robespierre, in July 1794 at the end of the Reign of Terror, she was transferred to the "Pension Belhomme", a former mental institution turned into a "prison for the rich" during the Revolution.

 After Rouzet, who after his liberation had become a member of the Council of Five Hundred, succeeded, in 1796, to secure her liberation and that of her two sons still imprisoned in Marseille, the two always remained together and lived in Paris until 1797, when a decree banished the remaining members of the House of Bourbon from France.
 Marie-Adélaïde was exiled to Spain, as was her sister-in-law Bathilde d'Orléans, the last princesse de Condé.
 Rouzet accompanied them to the Spanish border and managed to secretly join them in Barcelona where he became her chancellor, and she obtained for him the title of comte de Folmont.

 Marie-Adélaïde was never to see her two younger sons again, Montpensier and Beaujolais, who died in exile before the 1814 Bourbon Restoration.
 She, Rouzet and the Orléans exiled in Spain returned to France in 1814 at the time of the first Bourbon Restoration.
 After legal battles which lasted until her death, the bulk of her inheritance was eventually recovered.
 She died in her castle at Ivry-sur-Seine on 23 June 1821, after battling breast cancer.
 Rouzet had died nine months before, on 25 October 1820, and she had him inhumed in the new family chapel she had built in Dreux in 1816, as the final resting place for the two families, Bourbon-Penthièvre and Orléans.

 The original Bourbon-Penthièvre family crypt in the Collégiale de Saint-Étienne de Dreux had been violated during the Revolution and the bodies thrown together into a grave in the Chanoines Cemetery of the Collégiale.
 She was buried in the new chapel which, after the accession to the throne of her son Louis Philippe, was enlarged, embellished and renamed Chapelle royale de Dreux, becoming the necropolis for the now royal Orléans family.
 Marie Adélaïde did not live to see her son Louis Philippe become King of the French in 1830.

 Cultural references

-In the 2006 film, Marie Antoinette, Marie-Adélaïde had a minor role played by actress Aurore Clément.
+In the 2006 film, Marie Antoinette, Marie-Adélaïde appears as a minor character played by actress Aurore Clément.